-The essential oils industry in America is booming these days, but these oils are able to do more than make your home smell pleasant.
-Simply smelling these essential oils through aromatherapy can potentially reduce your symptoms of stress and anxiety.
+The essential oils industry in America is booming these days, but these oils can do more than make your home smell pleasant.
+Simply smelling these essential oils through aromatherapy can reduce stress and anxiety symptoms.

-I use a blend of lemon, lavender, and peppermint to both open up my nasal passages and calm my mind.
+I use a blend of lemon, lavender, and peppermint to open my nasal passages and calm my mind.
 I diffuse it and place it topically on my wrists.

-Note: Some essential oils must be mixed with carrier oils if you’re planning to use them on your skin.
+Note: Some essential oils must be mixed with carrier oils if you plan to use them on your skin.
 Be sure to read the label before using your essential oil.

 3. Intense Exercise

-The Anxiety and Depression Association of America states that just about any style of exercise can be successful when it comes to calming anxiety.
+The Anxiety and Depression Association of America states that just about any style of exercise can be successful in calming anxiety.
 So, go for a long walk along a canal or body of water, if possible, to gain the extra calming benefit of water.
-Lift weights in your living room, follow along with a yoga video or even play fetch with your dog.
+Lift weights in your living room, follow along with a yoga video, or even play fetch with your dog.

-Exercise is great for treating and preventing anxiety, so do your best to get at least 20 minutes of exercise each day.
+Exercise is excellent for treating and preventing anxiety, so do your best to get at least 20 minutes of exercise each day.
 An additional benefit is that exercise may help reduce your chances of getting Alzheimer’s Disease.
-(Any type of exercise that elevates your heart rate is wonderful for the brain.)
+(Any exercise that elevates your heart rate is wonderful for the brain.)

 4. Laugh & Smile

-When your mind is racing, and negative thoughts have taken over, staying positive and expressing emotions like happiness or joy is hard.
-But according to the Mayo Clinic, laughter has the ability to improve your mood and relieve the physical tension in your body as well.
+When your mind is racing and negative thoughts have taken over, staying positive and expressing emotions like happiness or joy is hard.
+But according to the Mayo Clinic, laughter can improve your mood and relieve the physical tension in your body as well.

 The Bible tells us in Proverbs 17:22 A merry heart does good like a medicine.